Digital Marketing Agency | SEO, Paid Social & PPC

 • The average number of syllables per word.

-• Keep your sentences short: Avoid using long and confusing sentences that can be difficult to understand.
+• Keep your sentences short: Avoid using big, serpentine sentences, which may be difficult to follow.

-• Use simple words: Try to avoid using words with four or more syllables, as they can be challenging for readers.
+• Use simple words: As far as possible, try to avoid words containing four or more syllables, which may be hard for the readers.

 Use High-Quality Summary or Highlights